9 Important jobs to do in your garden this September, according to the experts

 3. Deadheading

-Phoebe Carter, expert plant buyer at Cherry Lane Garden Centres says, "Autumn is the perfect time to begin tidying, deadheading as removing dead or diseased branches not only neatens your garden but also helps prevent the spread of disease.
+Phoebe Carter, expert plant buyer at Cherry Lane Garden Centres, says, "Autumn is the perfect time to begin tidying, deadheading and removing dead or diseased branches, not only neatens your garden, but it also helps prevent the spread of disease.
 Removing these spent flowers also encourages plants to continue blooming by focusing their energy on new bulbs for the new season."

 Just make sure you check whether the plant you're about to deadhead actually needs it first.